18 September 2018, 21:01

 This will be an entry of sound.
 Since arrival, his ears have been bombarded by it: the Chinese chatter (to which he stands, politely, trying to look like he understands), the god-awful squawking of whatever bird (he assumes it’s a bird, maybe a crow being assaulted) nests on campus, and the music (or podcasts, depending on the mood) he ingests when he can’t abide by the first two and needs something familiar.

 There is silence, too.
 Like now: all he hears is a keyboard, the AC, and a few noises outside.
 Laughter, barking, honking.
 Okay, mostly silent.
 The only real silence exists in bed, with his orange earplugs expanded, blocking.

-He heard another kind of keyboard next door, an hour ago.
+He heard another kind of keyboard next door an hour ago.
 A piano keyboard.
-Which reminds him of his new responsibility at SCF—his audition was a success and Josh plugged him into the rotation.
+This reminds him of his new responsibility at SCF—his audition was a success, and Josh plugged him into the rotation.

 Sheet music—that’s funny.
-He realizes, for the first time, oddly enough, that music be universal: the only language we all speak.
-Notes on a page look the same no matter who you are, what tongue you possess.
+He realizes, for the first time, oddly enough, that music is universal: the only language we all speak.
+Notes on a page look the same no matter who you are or what tongue you possess.
 Aha!
 There is common ground, at least between enjoyers and purveyors of music.